 In the lead-up to AURORA 2020, be sure to subscribe to our newsletter, where we announce all AURORA-related news and volunteer opportunities, and follow us on Facebook, Instagram and Twitter for the latest information.

-As of January 2020, Segal will be a visiting scholar in the department of performance studies at NYU's Tisch School of the Arts.
-She is also a faculty member of the MFA program at Bezalel Academy of Arts and Design (Jerusalem) and a visiting faculty member of the MFA program in the department of painting and printmaking at Virginia Commonwealth University.
+Segal is a visiting scholar in the department of performance studies at NYU's Tisch School of the Arts and is also a faculty member of the MFA program at Bezalel Academy of Arts and Design (Jerusalem) and a visiting faculty member of the MFA program in the department of painting and printmaking at Virginia Commonwealth University.

-Tamara Johnson and Trey Burns are AURORA’s 2020 Associate Curators.
-Working together with 2020 Curator Noam Segal, they will support the realisation of our most exciting biennial exhibition to date, coming this November.
+Tamara Johnson and Trey Burns are AURORA’s 2020–2021 Associate Curators.
+Working together with Curator Noam Segal, they will support the realisation of our shift to socially-distanced, year-round programming.

 |In 2018, Johnson and Burns co-founded Sweet Pass Sculpture Park, an outdoor exhibition space on a one-acre plot of land in West Dallas.
 Since opening, they have worked with over 100 local and international artists, students from universities in the Dallas–Fort Worth area, and various organizations and institutions, like the Dallas Boys & Girls Club, the Nasher Sculpture Center, the Dallas Museum of Art, and North Park Center.|